AngelescuFilip/Logo-Similarity/README.md

 At its core, this is a **skeleton framework** — a solid base with working logic and a proven pipeline, ready to be scaled and refined further.
 With the right resources, more development time, and technical guidance, this project could evolve into a robust system with production-level performance.

-While I didn’t get to finalize the API layer within the time limit, the key components — scraping, logo downloading, clustering — are fully functional and tested on a large dataset.
 The code is modular and adaptable, leaving a clear path for future improvements in latency, accuracy, and resilience.

 Thanks again for taking the time to review this project — it’s been a challenging and exciting technical deep dive, and I hope it gives you a good sense of how I think, build, and iterate under pressure.